 How has your garden inspired your beauty products?

 So many things have come from the garden.
 Our whole brand is based on these tried, true and trusted natural ingredients you’d have found in apothecaries hundreds of years ago that came from gardens and from propagating these kinds of medicinal plants.

 A couple of years ago, we launched a fragrance called Stem.
 The idea behind it was that if you spend a day out in the garden, everyone focuses on the blooms or the fruit that’s coming off a plant.

 Our candle called Tomato, which we’ve just reissued because it’s been so successful, was based on how we’re such avid tomato growers.
 We can buy a bazillion different kinds of tomatoes here in Columbia County, but there’s nothing like picking your own and having tomato salad every day for the month of August.

 Our newest fragrance, Strawberry, was also inspired by one of the most difficult fruits that we’ve had to grow here, and one thing we probably will not replicate on this property just because it’s so much trouble with the birds, squirrels and mice.
-When you grow your own strawberries—and pick them—nothing tastes better.
+When you start a garden, grow your own strawberries—and pick them—nothing tastes better.